NicoKleinschmidt/entityboard-go-adapter/README.md

 - update: {Name string, Data object}: Updates the data of the item.
 This command only needs to be implemented, when the UPDATE action is defined on the type.

 - delete: Deletes the item.
 This command only needs to be implemented, when the DELETE action is defined on the type.

-- upload: {file BSON, fileName string}: Uploads a file to an item.
-Each upload is associated with an item, specified by id.
-The file data is passed as BSON, the file name as a string.
-This command only needs to be implemented, when the UPLOAD action is defined on the type.